SharkSnack/shiren-6/content/dungeons/training-path-of-extra-inference.md

   </tr>
 </table>

-Post-game dungeon where the goal is to identify 50 items, and the reward is the last item identified.<br/>This dungeon utilizes an inference mechanic which auto-narrows down unidentified items to 3 options.<br/>The last item identified by the player doesn't have to be inside the inventory to be received as a reward.<br/>Most runs of this dungeon can be cleared around 9\~12F if you identify items as you pick them up.<br/>Overall, it's a great place to visit to fill out some of the rarer item entries in the notebook.
+Postgame dungeon where the goal is to identify 50 items, and the reward is the last item identified.<br/>This dungeon utilizes an inference mechanic which auto-narrows down unidentified items to 3 options.<br/>The last item identified by the player doesn't have to be inside the inventory to be received as a reward.<br/>Most runs of this dungeon can be cleared around 9\~12F if you identify items as you pick them up.<br/>Overall, it's a great place to visit to fill out some of the rarer item entries in the notebook.

 # Strategy